-CARLSBAD, Calif., Nov.
-21 /PRNewswire-FirstCall/ -- Isis Pharmaceuticals, Inc. (Nasdaq: ISIS) announced today it has initiated a Phase II clinical trial of alicaforsen (ISIS 2302), an antisense inhibitor of intercellular adhesion molecule-1 (ICAM-1), in people with active ulcerative colitis (UC).
-The study will compare the safety and efficacy of an enema formulation of alicaforsen to mesalamine enema, a widely used topical medication for UC.
+CARLSBAD, Calif., April 8 /PRNewswire-FirstCall/ -- Isis Pharmaceuticals, Inc. (Nasdaq: ISIS) announced today it has initiated a Phase II clinical trial of alicaforsen (ISIS 2302), an antisense inhibitor of intercellular adhesion molecule-1 (ICAM-1), in people with active ulcerative colitis (UC).
+The study will compare the safety and efficacy of different dosing-regimens of the enema formulation of alicaforsen to placebo.
 An intravenous formulation of alicaforsen is being evaluated in a Phase III clinical program in people with Crohn's disease.